History of Brett Kavanaugh in Timeline

 In 1978, Brett Kavanaugh's mother earned a Juris Doctor degree from American University.

-During the 1983-84 academic year, Deborah Ramirez alleged that Brett Kavanaugh exposed himself and thrust his penis against her face during a college party.
-Kavanaugh denied this event ever happened.
+In 1983, Deborah Ramirez alleged that Kavanaugh exposed himself to her and thrust his penis against her face after they had both been drinking at a college party during the 1983–84 academic year.

-In 1987, Brett Kavanaugh graduated from Yale with a Bachelor of Arts cum laude in history.
+In 1987, Brett Kavanaugh graduated from Yale University with a Bachelor of Arts cum laude in history.

 1988: Member of the Federalist Society

-In 1988, Brett Kavanaugh became a member of the Federalist Society.
+Since 1988, Brett Kavanaugh has been a member of the Federalist Society.

 From 1990 to 1991, Brett Kavanaugh served as a law clerk for Judge Walter King Stapleton of the U.S. Court of Appeals for the Third Circuit.